sf105/sttp-book/chapters/preface/acknowledgements.md

 # Acknowledgements

 * Annibale Panichella: chapter on mutation testing
-* Wouter Polet: initial transcripts of the lectures.
+* Wouter Polet: initial transcripts of the lectures
 * TU Delft's New Media Centre: video recording and editing